Ufine Battery at The Battery Show Europe 2025

 • Current Flow Control: Depending on the state of the contacts, the current either flows to the connected device or is cut off.

-This mechanism allows for remote control of high-power devices using low-power signals, making it an essential component in various electrical systems.
+This mechanism enables the remote control of high-power devices using low-power signals, making it a crucial component in various electrical systems.

 Part 3.
 Types of battery relays